Assistive Technology (AT)

 Otter by AISense “creates smart voice notes that combine audio, transcription, speaker identification, inline photos, and key phrases.
 It helps business people, journalists, and students to be more focused, collaborative, and efficient in meetings, interviews, lectures, and wherever important conversations happen.”

-WKU students can have the premium version for free during the Spring 2019 semester by creating a profile using their topper email.
-Contact the SARC for additional assistance.
+SARC students can have the premium version for free by creating a profile using their topper email and sending us a request open in new window.

 Click here to go to the product page for Otter.